JKershaw/mrdwc/README.md

 The site was built to be reliable.
 There's multiple undocumented failsafes allowing all kinds of terrible things to happen and the site stays online.
 The most basic is the divide between _mrdwc.com_ and _live.mrdwc.com_.
 The former living in a US East coast data centre and hosted by MediaTemple, the latter existing on European AWS servers via the joyful Heroku.

 You'll see there's four different apps that make up the service.
-Thjis allows for easy scaling and a division of labour.
-Here's a breif description of each module.
+This allows for easy scaling and a division of labour.
+Here's a brief description of each module.

 ##mrdwc-live

 This is the static website you see when you visit live.mrdwc.com.
-It's super simple and does nothing dynamically. .All the data is fetched via a browser ajax call to the next module.
+It's super simple and does nothing dynamically.
+All the data is fetched via a browser ajax call to the next module.

 ##mrdwc-query

 The horizontal scaling of the site all comes from this module.
 It has a simple job; return a JSON representation of the current tournament state, to be displayed on the site.
-This includes current game stats, as well as brackets, tables, and even the text to display on the alternate laguage feed options.
+This includes current game stats, as well as brackets, tables, and even the text to display on the alternate language feed options.
 The module gets the state from a mongo database (hosted on MongoLab, again in the Euro AWS)

 ##mrdwc-command